John Solomon Sandridge: Artistic influencer

 He was licensed by Coca-Cola International from 1990 to 1996 allowing him to use their images and bottle designs in his artwork, making him the first Black American licensed by the company to create paintings.
 He would go on to design paintings using Black American themes that would become Coca-Cola art collectibles in the form of serving trays, note cards, prints and other memorabilia.
 His first original Coca-Cola painting sold for $30,000, which at that time was the highest he had earned for a single painting.
 The value of his later works reached up to $1.5 million.

 Sandridge continued to maintain a relationship with The Coca-Cola Company in which he was commissioned in 1997 to paint a portrait of Wendy's founder, Dave Thomas, and served as a feature artist for The Coca-Cola Company's Las Vegas gift store opening.
 After working with the global soft drink manufacturer, Sandridge became an art educator for the Gadsden, Alabama City School system, and was instrumental in helping to develop The Gadsden City Arts Program.

 Prior to that, however, as metro Atlanta prepared for the 1996 Centennial Summer Olympic Games, Sandridge was commissioned by the Olympic Soccer Committee to create limited edition prints and a limited edition bronze sculpture.
 Sandridge has also illustrated numerous books, including The Bridal Wreath Bush and The Little Known Black History Facts, featured on The Tom Joyner Morning Show and through a marketing venture in 2000 with The McDonald's Corporation, The Coca-Cola Company and celebrity radio personality Tom Joyner.

 Entrepreneurial accomplishments

 Sandridge Signs was the first of many ventures that Sandridge established over a forty-year period.
 In the late 1980s, he closed the sign company and worked as a full-time painter while opening Sandridge Art Studio and Gallery.
 For nine years he taught private classes and art groups.
 In 1994, Black Enterprise Magazine recognized Sandridge's successful art distribution niche selling limited edition prints and figurines.
 Next, he began focusing on natural healing and well-being while studying naturopathic medicine and developing and marketing an herb supplement line.

 Inventor

-Creatively imaginative, Sandridge developed and holds copyright and trademark rights to several artistic concepts, including Papa-Cause™ and Numinousneoism™ Art, as well as creating and sharing a universal message of everyone practicing "One Great Thing" to have successful relationships and a happy life.
+Sandridge holds copyright and trademark rights to artistic concepts including Papa-Cause and Numinousneoism.
+He promotes a practice he calls "One Great Thing," which he describes as a framework for relationships and personal well-being.